Shubham-Solanki416/GitHub-Practice/README.md

 # GitHub-Practice
-This is a Practice Repository for Git and Github.
+This is a Practice Repository for Git and Github